Two or more blood samples drawn from separate venipuncture sites, typically from different veins in your arms

 - Susceptibility testing—determines the drug (antimicrobial) that may be most effective in treating the infection

-Often, a complete blood count (CBC) is ordered along with or prior to the blood culture to determine whether the person has an increased number of white blood cells, indicating a potential infection.
+Often, a complete blood count (CBC) is ordered along with or prior to the blood culture to determine whether the person has an increased number of white blood cells (or in some cases, a decreased number of white blood cells), indicating a potential infection.
 Sometimes other testing is also performed, such as a chemistry panel to evaluate the health status of a person's organs, or a urine, sputum, or cerebrospinal fluid (CSF) culture to help identify the source of the original infection.
 This is especially true when a person has symptoms associated with a urinary tract infection, pneumonia, or meningitis.

 When is it ordered?